PCOS: From symptoms to self-advocacy. Get the handbook

 It may come as a surprise, but it’s not unusual to have anovulatory cycles from time to time.
 So try not to panic if you think you’re not ovulating.

 That said, if you’re consistently not ovulating, you’ll want to see a healthcare professional.
-Some underlying conditions can lead to ovulation irregularities.
+Certain underlying conditions can cause ovulation irregularities.
 And anovulation is the most common cause of infertility in women.
 So it’s a good idea to see a fertility specialist sooner than later if you have ovulation concerns.

 At this point, you may be wondering about how your period factors into ovulation.